gstew5/gstew5.github.io/_posts/2014-07-21-implementation-defined-behavior-in-c.md

 ```

 What's going on?

-In the second compilation, gcc inlines function f at f's callsite in main.
-Inlining, in turn, changes the absolute position on the stack at which local variable a is allocated, which causes the less-than-or-equal comparison to switch from 1 to 0.
+In the second compilation, gcc inlines function `f` at `f`'s callsite in main.
+Inlining, in turn, changes the absolute position on the stack at which local variable `a` is allocated, which causes the less-than-or-equal comparison to switch from `1` to `0`.
-(To see this behavior on your own platform, you'll probably have to choose the integer 0xbffff980 a bit craftily, and turn address-space randomization off.)
+(To see this behavior on your own platform, you'll probably have to choose the integer `0xbffff980` a bit craftily, and turn address-space randomization off.)

 Here we've uncovered a second source of unspecified, or nondeterministic, behavior in the program above.
 Although the cast is now guaranteed to produce a well-defined result, there's no reason we should assume that variable a is allocated at any particular location in memory.
 The C standard guarantees that the address of an object remains constant only during the _lifetime_ of the object, not across program executions (6.2.4, footnote 33).